zsteinkamp/photodirs/README.md

 # node-tdd-base

-The most basic test-driven-development environment for node.
+The most basic test-driven-development environment for node and Docker.
 Fork this repo to begin your real work.

+Requires that you are running Docker.

 Bring up your editor in one window on one side of the screen.

 Bring up a terminal window on the other side of the screen.

 In the terminal window, run:

 ```